beerriot/starlink-ping-loss-viewer/README.md

    top of Starlink's own statistics view shows.
 This checkbox also reduces the signal-to-noise ratio plot to only cases where snr=0.

+ * "connected": Highlight areas where a connection was maintained at the specified quality for the at least the specified time.
+"Min < D Sec" specifies the amount of time the connection had to be maintained.
+"Max D" is the ping loss level, at or above which the connection is considered broken.
+"Max D Sec" is the amount of time the ping loss needed to stay above "Max D" to be considered broken.
+For example, "Min < D Sec" = 1800, "Max D" = 1, "Max D Sec" = 2, means highligh areas where at least 30 minutes passed where the ping loss level was never 100% for more than two consecutive seconds.

 ## Results

 The idea behind the viewer is that the beam between the dish and the